glutanimate/review-heatmap/ANKIWEB.md

 - 5 different color schemes, 2 different calendar modes - all easily configured via an options menu
 - The heatmap is updated in real-time as you review more cards

+**Release log**

+- 2017-01-10 – **v0.5.0** – First major update.
+Lots of new features and improvements.
+See below for more information
+- 2017-01-02 – **v0.2.2** – Future review counts will also appear positive now (thanks to David on GitHub!)
+- 2017-01-02 – **v0.2.1** – The add-on should now be compatible with "More Overview Stats"
+- 2017-01-01 – **v0.2.0** – Switched from an absolute color scale to one that's relative to the average daily review count (inspired by the comment below).
+Fixed a bug with the calendar controls.
+Improved streak calculation.
+- 2016-12-31 – **v0.1.0** – Initial release

+**Latest Changelog**

+*v0.5.0*

+- **New**: Stats on average review counts and days learned, each graded with a custom color scale
+- **New**: Customizable calendar modes - display the days as a continuous year, or split them up into months
+- **New**: Customizable color schemes - choose between 5 different color palettes
+- **New**: You can now decide where the heatmap will appear
+- **New**: All of the above and all other settings can now be contolled through an options menu
+- **New**: The heatmap will also appear in the stats window now.
+This one is unaffacted by any limits and follows the interval settings set in the stats window.
+- Limit heatmap data range to 365 days for past reviews and 90 for pending reviews by default.
+This should improve performance on lower-end machines.
+These limits can be lifted in the options menu.
+- Lots of bug fixes and improvements

 **Configuration**

 The add-on can be customized through its options menu which can be found under *Tools* → *Review Heatmap Options...*.